Protostega: Description

 Protostega is known to have reached up to 3–3.9 m in length.
 A specimen from the upper Taylor Marl is even larger, at 2 m in carapace length and 4.2 m in total length.
 Despite lacking its head and three limbs, it is well-preserved.
-Cope's Protostega gigas discovery reveled that their shell had a reduction of ossification that helped these huge animals with streamlining in the water and weight reduction.
-The carapace was greatly reduced and the disk only extending less than half way towards the distal ends of the ribs.
-Cope described other greatly modified bones in his specimen including an extremely long coracoid process that reached all the way to the pelvis and a humerus that resembled a Dermochelys.
-Creating better movement of their limbs.
+Cope's Protostega gigas discovery revealed that their shell had a reduction of ossification that helped these huge animals with streamlining in the water and weight reduction.
+The carapace was greatly reduced and the disk only extending less than halfway towards the distal ends of the ribs.
+Cope described other greatly modified bones in his specimen including an extremely long coracoid process that reached all the way to the pelvis and a humerus that resembled a Dermochelys, creating better movement of their limbs.

-Skull Structure: Edward Cope described the uniqued Protostega gigas to have a large jugal that reached to the quadrate along with a thickened pterygoid that reached to the mandibular articulating surface of the quadrate.
+Edward Cope described Protostega gigas as having a large jugal that reached to the quadrate along with a thickened pterygoid that reached to the mandibular articulating surface of the quadrate.
 The fossil featured a reduction in the posterior portion of the vomer where the palatines meet medially.
-Another fossilized specimen showed a bony extension, that would have been viewed as a beak, was lacking in the Protostega genus.
-The premaxillary beak was very shorter than that of Archelon.
-In front of the orbital region was elongated with broadly roofed temporal region.
-The jaws of the fossil showed a large crushing -surfaces.
-The quadrato-jugal was triangular with a posterior edge that was concave and the entire bone was convex from distal view.
+Another fossilized specimen showed that a bony extension, that would have been viewed as a beak, was lacking in the Protostega genus.
+The premaxillary beak was much shorter than that of Archelon.
+In front of the orbital region the skull was elongated with a broadly-roofed temporal region.
+The jaws of the fossil showed a large crushing surface.
+The quadrato-jugal was triangular with a posterior edge that was concave, with the entire bone being convex from distal view.
 The squamosal appeared to have a concave formation on the surface at the upper end of the quadrate.
-In Cope's fossil the mandible was preserved almost perfectly and from this he recorded that the jaw was very similar to the Chelonidae and the dentary had a broad for above downward with a concave surface, marked by deep pits in the dentary.
+In Cope's fossil the mandible was preserved almost perfectly and from this he recorded that the jaw was very similar to the Cheloniidae and the dentary had a broad for above downward with a concave surface, marked by deep pits in the dentary.

 Cope concluded that these animals were most likely omnivores and consumed a diet of hard shelled crustacean creatures, due to the long symphysis of its lower jaw.
-Along with probably consisted of seaweed and jellyfish or scavenged on floating carcasses as well, like modern turtles.
+Protostega also likely fed on seaweed and jellyfish or scavenged on floating carcasses as well, like modern turtles.